openedx/xblock-drag-and-drop-v2/README.md

 ## `edx.drag_and_drop_v2.item.dropped`

-Fired when a student drops a draggable item.
+Fired when a learner drops a draggable item.

-This event will be emitted when a student drops a draggable item.
+This event will be emitted when a learner drops a draggable item.

 Example ("common" fields that are not interesting in this context have been left out):